Health Office

 You will need to provide the following:

-All Medications need an order from you child's provider.
-Order dates
+All prescription medications need an order from your student's

-should go through the entire schoolyear whenever possible.
+provider.
+Order dates should go through the entire school year

-Please complete all sections of the Medication Authorization Form.
+Please complete all sections of the Medication Authorization Packet and bring it with you when dropping off the medication:

 MEDICATION